Work with a Study Permit

 Working during scheduled breaks

-If you would like to work full-time off-campus during scheduled breaks, you must have been a full-time student before the break and a full-time student after the break.
-Or, if this is your last semester, full-time student before the break and a full-time OR part-time student after the break.
-In either case, you must also meet all additional IRCC requirements.
+In order to work full-time during scheduled breaks, you must have been a full-time student before the break and a full-time student after the break.
+Or, if this is your last semester, you must have been a full-time student before the break and a full-time OR part-time student after the break.
+In all cases, you must meet all additional IRCC requirements to work off-campus.

 Part-time students in the last semester of their program

-Sometimes, students in the last semester of their studies may only have one or two classes left to finish their credential.
-As a result, they may be enrolled part-time, or in fewer than a 3-day courses if in the ESL program.
+Students in the last semester of their studies may only have one or two classes left to finish their credential.
+As a result, they may be enrolled part-time.

-According to IRCC, students who are enrolled part-time during the last semester of their studies can keep working up to 20 hours per week off-campus if they are in a credit program.
+According to IRCC, students who are enrolled part-time during the last semester of their certificate, diploma or degree can keep working, as long as they studied full-time in all other academic semesters.
+These students can work up to 20 hours per week off-campus (or full-time if they meet IRCC’s Temporary Working Measure).

 If you are in an Academic Upgrading or ESL program, you can work on-campus only, and you must be enrolled full-time in order to work.